thirunar/spring-rabbitmq/README.md

 ```

 ### MessageListener
-`MessageListenerService` class implements the interface provided by spring called `org.springframework.amqp.core.MessageListener` and the method `onMessage` has to be defined (Here, the published message properties and body is been logged)
+`MessageListenerService` class implements the interface provided by spring called `org.springframework.amqp.core.MessageListener` and the method `onMessage` has to be defined (Here, the published message properties and body has been logged)

 ### MessageSender
-`MessageSenderService` serves the prupose of publishing the message.
-It uses `org.springframework.amqp.core.AmqpTemplate` for converting and send the message.
+`MessageSenderService` serves the purpose of publishing the message.
+It uses `org.springframework.amqp.core.AmqpTemplate` for converting and sending the message.

 ###References
 `https://keyholesoftware.com/2013/04/01/rabbitmq-with-spring-tutorial/`